free things to do in New York City

 Discussion | Medievalism and American Racial Politics, 2018

-This panel discussion with consider how medievalism (academic and popular) is currently positioned in relation to American racial/racist discourses.
+This panel discussion with consider how medievalism (academic and popular) is currently positioned in more relation to American racial/racist discourses.
 The speakers will consider the ways in which the medieval is coopted into racializing discourses, and they will present their views of how work in medieval studies might best intervene, in productive and progressive ways, in this larger conversation.
-Featuring: Wan-Chuan Kao, Washington and Lee University Dorothy Kim, Vassar College Cord Whitaker, Wellesley College Respondent: Eric Lott, Graduate Center, CUNY
+Featuring: Wan-Chuan Kao, Washington and Lee University Dorothy Kim, Vassar College Cord Whitaker, Wellesley College Respondent: Eric Lott, Graduate Center, CUNY less

 New York City, NY; NYC